 This 2014-2020 Cultural Plan for Nanaimo was developed to provide guidance and outline actions to continue to build on culture and the arts as a driver in our community and contributor to our sense of place.
-The plan outlines Maffeo Sutton Park and the walkway as a community asset.
-It also identifies the need for a purposebuilt and designed outdoor performance space in Maffeo Sutton Park.
+The plan outlines Maffeo Sutton Park and the walkway as a community asset and contributor to our sense of place.
+It also identifies the need for a purpose built and designed outdoor performance space in Maffeo Sutton Park.